SwastikaSoni/project/README.md

 Contributing
 License
 Demo
-You can check out the live demo of the website here.
+You can check out the live demo of the website https://swastikasoni.github.io/project/

 Features